-2.2.2 TRAFFIC VOLUMES
+2.2.2 Traffic Volumes

-In order to better understand changing traffic patterns and concurrency needs, the City collects traffic counts at key locations annually.
 Seven-day traffic counts were collected in March 2023 at 80 locations throughout the City.
 Average Daily Traffic (ADT) volumes were calculated as the seven-day average counted volume.
-The locations and results of the ADT data collection are summarized in Table 5 and Figure 3.
+The locations and results of the ADT data collection are summarized in Table 2 and Figure 2.